fxnlabs/function-public-docs/function-network/overview/learn-more.md

 2. **Scalable Hosting**
    Sharded, distributed inference across diverse GPU providers (from RTX 3090s to datacenter fleets) lowers costs and boosts performance.
 3. **Fully Managed**
-   End-to-end infrastructure, SLA-backed by on-chain enforcement.
+   End-to-end infrastructure, SLA-backed by onchain enforcement.
 No DevOps overhead for creators or consumers.
-4. **On-Chain Monetization**
+4. **Onchain Monetization**
    Automated royalty payments and usage fees settled in FUNC tokens, so creators, providers, and developers all earn their fair share.

 ## Incentive Alignment: How the Network Works
-FUNC tokens power every interaction on-chain:
+FUNC tokens power every interaction onchain:

 - **Portals (Developers)**
   Deposit FUNC to purchase inference throughput.